prakharjadaun/Python-Necessary-Commands/README.md

-# **ML-Project-Helper**
+# **Python Necessary Commands**

-Repo contains several commands which can be helpful in ML projects.
+This repository contains several commands which can be helpful in ML projects and you should know.

 ## Pip